ARE HOTEL ZIKA PRECAUTIONS ADEQUATE?

 Zika Virus Injury Lawyers

 Injuries arising from Zika infections can be severe and traumatic to victims and their families.
 The Zika Virus Injury Attorneys at Whitney, LLP have kept updated with Zika medical and health news, and have evaluated the standards of care that hotels are required to comlply with to keep their guests safe.
-The attorneys of Whitney,LLP are available for free consultations with individuals, and their families. who may have been injured by and contracted the Zika Virus.
+The attorneys of Whitney,LLP are available for legal consultations with individuals, and their families. who may have been injured by and contracted the Zika Virus.
 Contact us now at 410 583 8000, or use our Quick Contact Form.